Article updated 6/20/17 to include Clarity EV lease price and EPA fuel efficiency and range ratings. New info is in italics.

 The missing stuff:

-Equipment lists, trim levels and pricing for both models and a range estimate for the battery-electric version.
+Equipment lists, trim levels and pricing and EPA fuel efficiency estimates for the PHEV model.

 Honda has hinted that both models will be priced in the mid $30,000s before applicable federal tax credits and any state or local incentives.

-The EV should easily qualify for the $7,500 federal income tax credit and the PHEV’s large battery should put it in the same class.
+The EV easily qualifies for the $7,500 federal income tax credit and the PHEV’s large battery should put it in the same class.

-As for EV range – Honda, which clearly prefers the fuel-cell electric version of the Clarity to the upcoming battery EV, is shy about the EV’s range, but we’re not.
-The automaker apparently is aiming the battery-powered model at a small piece of the commuter market and, by our calculations, has provided the Clarity EV with an unimpressive 80 miles of range.
+As for EV range – Honda, which clearly prefers the fuel-cell electric version of the Clarity to the upcoming battery EV, apparently is aiming the battery-powered model at a small piece of the commuter market.
+It’s EPA range rating is a modest 89 miles per charge.

-–Both models will be offered only with “luxury packaging,” meaning they won’t be cheap.
+–Both models will be offered only with “luxury packaging.”
 Each will use unique fascias, some subtle changes in lighting and different 18-inch wheels to help passers-by tell the difference between EV and plug-in (the Clarity fuel cell electric, launched in December as a California, lease-only car, has its own fascia, wheels and lighting design as well).
 There also will be a special “hero” color for each model.

 –The Clarity PHEV will have a 17 kWh lithium battery, good for an estimated all-electric driving range of 42 miles before kicking into standard hybrid mode with the gas engine and electric motor working together; Honda anticipates an overall EPA fuel efficiency rating of 105 mpg-equivalent and more than 330 miles on a full charge and a tank of gas.
 The battery pack can be recharged in about 2.5 hours on a Level 2, 240-volt system, Honda says.